grunt-lucas/porytiles/README.md

 [![Actions Status](https://github.com/grunt-lucas/porytiles/workflows/Build%20Porytiles/badge.svg)](https://github.com/grunt-lucas/porytiles/actions)

-Create an indexed tileset from a master RGB PNG tilesheet.
+Porytiles creates an indexed tileset and corresponding pal files from a master RGB PNG tilesheet.
 For use with the [`pokeruby`](https://github.com/pret/pokeruby), [`pokeemerald`](https://github.com/pret/pokeemerald), and [`pokefirered`](https://github.com/pret/pokefirered) Pokémon Generation 3 decompilation projects.

-`porytiles` generates "stable" tilesets.
+Porytiles generates "stable" tilesets.
 That is:

-1. For the same input `master.png`, `porytiles` will always generate the exact same `tiles.png` and palette files.
+1. For the same input `master.png`, Porytiles will always generate the exact same `tiles.png` and palette files.
-2. `porytiles` reads the input `master.png` left-to-right, top-to-bottom.
-If you make sure to add new tiles at the bottom of the master sheet, this will not disturb palettes and tiles allocated for a previous version of your `master.png`.
-So e.g. say you decide you want to add a new tree type to a tileset that you are already generating using `porytiles`, and that you are already using for metatiles in Porymap.
-If you make sure to add the new tree at the bottom of the `master.png`, it is guaranteed to not break your metatiles.
-You just need to make sure you aren't adding so many new colors that the palette allocation fails.
+2. Porytiles reads the input `master.png` left-to-right, top-to-bottom.
+If you add new tiles at the bottom of the `master.png`, this won't disturb the final tile and palette ordering for the older tiles above.
+E.g. say you decide you want to add a new building to a tileset that you are already generating using Porytiles.
+If you add the new building at the bottom of the `master.png`, any new tiles will be added to the end of the output `tiles.png`, and any new colors will be allocated to whatever free slots remain in your palettes.

+Stability is a nice property: adding new tiles to the `master.png` won't break any existing metatiles you created from the tileset in Porymap.

 ## Limitations - PLEASE READ FIRST

-This is an early release of `porytiles`.
+This is an early release of Porytiles.
 I cannot guarantee there are no bugs.
 The palette allocation is also a first-attempt algorithm, so sometimes it may behave in an unintuitive way.
 I am working on some additional features to help with these issues.

-Also: while `porytiles` does aim to guarantee stability of your final `tiles.png`, since this is an early release I cannot guarantee I won't break that stability with future releases.
-So any tilesets you create may have broken metatiles when you upgrade to future versions of `porytiles`.
-Upon official release, I will have more stringent stability guarantees in place so that you never have to worry about `porytiles` updates breaking your metatiles.
+Also: while Porytiles does aim to guarantee stability of your final `tiles.png`, since this is an early release I cannot guarantee I won't break that stability with future releases.
+So any tilesets you create may have broken metatiles when you upgrade to future versions of Porytiles.
+Upon official release, I will have more stringent stability guarantees in place so that you never have to worry about Porytiles updates breaking your metatiles.

 ## Who Is This For?

-`porytiles` is not intended for tileset pros who know all the ins-and-outs of palette selection, PNG indexing, and tile layout.
-If you are able to allocate palettes with ease and lay out your `tiles.png` with your preferred editor, then `porytiles` is probably not for you.
+Porytiles is not intended for tileset pros who know all the ins-and-outs of palette allocation, PNG indexing, and tile layout.
+If you are able to allocate palettes with ease and lay out your `tiles.png` with your preferred editor, then Porytiles is probably not for you.

-However, if you are someone who loves [Porymap](https://github.com/huderlem/porymap) but is overwhelmed at the prospect of creating a completely new tileset from scratch, `porytiles` can smooth things over!
+However, if you are someone who loves [Porymap](https://github.com/huderlem/porymap) but is overwhelmed at the prospect of creating a completely new tileset from scratch, Porytiles can smooth things over!
 All you have to do is draw (or copy-paste 😜) your art however you like onto an RGB tilesheet PNG.
-Then let `porytiles` figure out how to construct your palettes and dedupe/transform your tiles.
+Then let Porytiles figure out how to construct your palettes and dedupe/transform your tiles.

 ## Getting Started